 Each participant in the SERP will partially vest with regard to their benefit when they reach age 55 and have earned five years of "future service" (i.e. service occurring after December 31, 2015).
 Once a SERP participant has earned five years of "future service" and has reached at least age 55, the participant will become partially vested based on a scale ranging from 50% at age 55 and increasing by 10% each year until the participant reaches full vesting at age 60.
-This change could result in the potential for earlier partial vesting for participants if they complete the required years of "future service."
 If a participant resigns before vesting, then his or her SERP benefit will be forfeited.
-Only in certain circumstances will the SERP become fully vested upon termination prior to age 60, as described in the Potential Payments upon Termination or Change of Control section below.
+Only in certain circumstances will the SERP become fully vested upon termination prior to age 60, as described in the Executive Compensation-Potential Payments upon Termination or Change of Control section below.
 Benefit payments under the SERP will begin following a participant's qualifying separation from service, but not earlier than age 60.
 The SERP has no provisions for acceleration of payout before age 60.
 There are also no provisions for the granting of extra years of service.